Are you a resident or nonresident?

 - FIRST YEAR RENTAL: Closing document.

-- FIRST YEAR RENTAL: Appraisal near the rental starting date from the county website.
+- FIRST YEAR RENTAL: Land value near the rental starting date from the county website.

 - MIXED (RENTAL AND PRIMARY RESIDENT TOGETHER): Rental ratio.